skydive241/Regshot-Advanced/README.md

 [![Donate with PayPal](https://www.paypalobjects.com/en_US/AT/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=QT54MSJR6QU7Y)

 Donations maybe give me the possibility, to maintain **Regshot advanced** in the future and maybe create new output formats, further do improvements and enhancements.
-## Disclaimer

-**Important**
-Use this project at your own risc and handle its output with care!!!!
-The authors and contributors will not be able to provide any help if you damage your windows installation by using this tool....